work-in-progress/hook.io-wget/README.md

 	headers : The headers from the response requestedUrl : The originally requested url
-	downloadedUrl : The actual url, after redirects
+	downloadedUrl : The actual url, after redirects result : The verbatim result from http-get

 See examples/download-complete.txt

+wget::head-complete [out]

+	code : The http code
+	headers : The headers from the response requestedUrl : The originally requested url
+	downloadedUrl : The actual url, after redirects result : The verbatim result from http-get

 ### Hook.io Schema support